MehediMK/django-safedelete/README.md

     python manage.py runserver
     ```

-7. Access the Django admin interface at `http://127.0.0.1:8000/admin/` to add authors and books.

-8. To load dummy data which was existing in fixtures directory
+7. To load dummy data which was existing in fixtures directory
    ```bash
     python manage.py loaddata authors.json
     python manage.py loaddata books.json
    ```

+8. Access the Django admin interface at `http://127.0.0.1:8000/admin/` to add authors and books.
+---
+## Docker Instructions

+To run the project using Docker, follow these steps:

+1. Make sure Docker is installed on your system.
+If not, you can download and install Docker from [here](https://www.docker.com/get-started).

+2. Build the Docker image and start the container:

+    ```bash
+    docker-compose up --build
+    ```

+3. Access the Django project at `http://localhost:8000`.
+---
 ## Features

 - **Soft Delete**: Utilizes django-safedelete to implement soft delete functionality, allowing records to be marked as deleted without physically removing them from the database.